viviandotdev/ObsidianVault/30 Notes/Be strategic with what information you learn at what stage of the learning process.md

 ---
 tags:: [[learning]]

-## Be strategic with what information you learn at what stage of the learning process

 Be strategic with what information you learn at what stage of the learning process
 	- Early (structure) how?
 		- Create anchor points of relevancy